solidify-project/engine/_help/src/Pages/folders-structure.md

 Inside `config.yaml` file there will be all the configuration for current website project.

+### Ignored files

+There is a list of files that will be ignored by engine to load and process.
+Those files are:

+- `README.md`
+- `.DS_Store`

+Those files will be ignored, if found, in any folders and subfolders.

 ### Source files folder

 Inside `src` folder there will be all the source files for website project.
 This folder structure should look like: